cferdinandi/adventure/content/campaigns/new-years-tower.md

 ## What Do You Need to Play?

-I hope you're as excited to go on an epic adventure as I am.
-The only things you need to play are...
+<p class="margin-bottom-small">I hope you're as excited to go on an epic adventure as I am.
+The only things you need to play are...</p>

 1. A six-sided die
 2. A character idea (more on that below)